 Double-click the .mcpack file to import it into Minecraft Bedrock.
 Open the Dressing Room, or the skin picker on the profile screen, and your pack appears under the owned skins as its own group.
 Pick any skin in it and it applies right away.

-Up to 100 skins per pack with this tool.
-You add them in order, name each one, and can remove any before building.
+Up to 100 skins per pack with this tool, counting overlay composites.
+You can rename or remove any before building.
 If you need more, build a second pack; each pack imports separately and shows as its own group in the skin picker.

 No. This tool builds a Bedrock Edition skin pack (.mcpack), which uses a manifest and skins.json that Java does not read.
 Java does not support skin packs in the same way; you apply skins one at a time through the launcher or a third-party loader, so a packaged pack is out of scope for this version.

-No. Reading each skin, cropping the head thumbnail and zipping the pack all run in your browser, so your files never leave your device and there is no watermark.
-The only network request is the optional username lookup, which contacts the public mc-heads.net skin service and sends just the name you type.
+No. Reading each skin, compositing overlays and zipping the pack all run in your browser, so your files never leave your device and there is no watermark.
+The only network requests are the optional username lookups, which send just the names you type.

 Design a skin first, or browse more Minecraft tools: